 By Michael K. Hall

-Michael K. Hall, of Orchard Park, is a retired school superintendent.
+Michael K. Hall, of Orchard Park, volunteers at the camp he attended as a boy.